questianon/sdupdates/README.md

 **Why doesn't model merging work?**
 >Make sure you have enough ram (2 models that are 2 gb requires 4 gb of ram).
 Increase your page file if necessary

+**Why is my downloaded embedding so bad?**
+>Make sure that you're using the correct model.
+Anon says,"Embeddings and hypernetworks only work reliably on the model they were trained for".
+Also, play around with weighting your embedding

 ## Link Dump will sort